 Develop your English language skills

 If English is not your first language, studying in the UK can present some challenges.
-But don’t worry, this should never disadvantage your academic potential.
+But don’t worry, this should never disadvantage your academic potential or daily conversations.
 There are plenty of ways to improve your English, including the Learning English for Academic Purposes (LEAP) programme.
 LEAP will help you develop a range of skills from writing better assignments to engaging in everyday conversation.

 Check out the International Society